ntop/ntopng/doc/README.CSRF.md

 ntopng UI pages containing forms for the modification of ntopng status and data, are already served with forms carrying the `csrf` token.
 Hence, CSRF protection takes place transparently from the point of view of the UI user.

+### CSRF Token Lifetime

+A token is randomly generated upon session creation, that is, when a user logs in successfully.
+Token duration equals session duration.
+Session duration can be tuned from the ntopng preferences.
+As the token is never added to the session cookie, it is never stored client-side, thus making it virtually impossible for an attacker to guess it for a CSRF attack.
+Indeed, [having static CSRF tokens throughout the session provides adequate CSRF protection](https://www.sjoerdlangkemper.nl/2019/12/18/different-csrf-token-for-each-form/).

+Reducing token lifetime can be beneficial if the token is stolen.
+[However, this may result in usability concerns.
+For example, the "Back" button browser capability is often hindered as the previous page may contain a token that is no longer valid.](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#synchronizer-token-pattern)

 ## CSRF Protection in the ntopng REST API